NREL/EnergyPlus/design/FY2022/NFP-Gas_Fired_Absorption_HeatPump.md

 A HeatPump:AirToWater:FuelFired:Heating object defines the basic inputs for an equation-fit gas-fired absorption heat pump.
 ```
 HeatPump:AirToWater:FuelFired:Heating,
-  \memo The object defines a gas-fired absorption heat pump which is based on equation-fit models.
+  \memo The object defines a gas-fired absorption heat pump based on equation-fit models.
   \min-fields 10
   A1 , \field Name
        \required-field